'Jessie Readman' ashore on Taupeka Beach, 23 December 1893

 In 2010 the Council seconded a staff member to manage the much expanded collections and to compile a database of the objects, photographs and archives held.
 They also established the Chatham Islands Museum and Cultural Heritage Charitable Trust, with three Trustees, to enable the museum to apply for grant funds to assist in the conservation of the collection and to engage with other museums throughout New Zealand.

-Over the next few years further Trustees were appointed (now totalling seven) and on 1 November 2016, with the signing of an MoU between the Trust and the Council, the Trust became a stand-alone, more independent organization supported by annual funding from the Council.
+Over the next few years further Trustees were appointed (now totalling nine) and on 1 November 2016, with the signing of an MoU between the Trust and the Council, the Trust became a stand-alone, more independent organization supported by annual funding from the Council.

 The Chatham Islands Museum